-MAP 2: EAST INNER 2040 POLICY MAP
+MAP 2: WEST MIDDLE 2040 POLICY MAP

-The Charlotte Future 2040 Policy Map (see Map 2) illustrates the recommended development pattern for the plan area.
-Recommendations for future development aim to respect established neighborhoods, align future growth with infrastructure capacity, and create vibrant, mixed-use centers that are accessible to a wide variety of users.
+The Charlotte Future 2040 Policy Map (Map 2) illustrates the recommended development pattern for the plan area.
+Recommendations for future development aim to respect established neighborhoods, align future growth with infrastructure capacity, and create vibrant, mixeduse centers that are accessible to a wide variety of users.

-Most of the existing development (63%) within the plan area is expected to remain in place.
-Areas expected to remain in place include the low- to moderate-density residential neighborhoods (Neighborhood 1 & 2), Parks & Preserves, and some Campus development along Randolph Road.
+Most of the existing development (83%) within the plan area is expected to remain in place.
+Areas expected to remain in place include the low-density residential neighborhoods (Neighborhood 1), Parks & Preserves, and Manufacturing & Logistics around the rail lines.
 If redevelopment or infill occurs within these areas, it should be consistent with the type and intensity of development described in the recommended Place Type.